Software-Engineering-Cluedo/Clue/README.md

 6. Run `pip install -r requirements.txt` to install the requirements
 7. In the root directory, run `pip install -e .`

-Tah-dah, now you can develop code
+Tah-dah, now you can develop code.
+Your IDE should automatically switch to using the venv, or show a prompt to switch to it, do that and it should run well.
+PyCharm automatically switches to it, while in VS Code you need to accept it from a prompt.

 <!--
     At the top, maybe a logo centered?